 Richmond Hospital Redevelopment Project

-The cost is approximately $860.8 million and will be shared by the provincial government through Vancouver Coastal Health and the Richmond Hospital Foundation.
+The total project cost is $1.959 billion and will be shared by the provincial government ($1.889 billion), Vancouver Coastal Health ($30 million) and Richmond Hospital Foundation ($40 million).

 Project scope

-• Yurkovich Family Pavilion - nine-floor acute care tower:
+• Yurkovich Family Pavilion - acute care tower:

-• Emergency department with 86 spaces, up from 62
+• Cowell Family Emergency department with 86 spaces, up from 62

 • 11 operating rooms, up from eight in the Greczmiel Family Surgical Centre